-1.2.1 Reconciliation to Corresponding Annual Return Liabilities
+2.2.1 Reconciliation to Corresponding Annual Return Liabilities

-The AA is responsible for valuing the policy liabilities and other actuarial liabilities of the long-term insurance business of the insurer.
-The policy liabilities and other actuarial liabilities reported in the AAR must reconcile with those of the annual financial statements and the annual returns.
-Non-consolidated amounts are to be reported, unless otherwise specified by the IOFI.
-The AA is required to provide reconciliations of the non-consolidated liabilities reported in the AAR to the numbers reported in the annual returns and to the numbers reported in the annual financial statements.
+The AA is responsible for making a valuation of all of the policy liabilities and other actuarial liabilities of the insurer writing long-term insurance business.
+The AA must provide a reconciliation of the non-consolidated policy liabilities and other actuarial liabilities to be reported in the AAR to those of the annual financial statements and the annual returns.
+The AA is also required to provide reconciliations of the non-consolidated liabilities reported in the AAR to the numbers reported in the annual financial statements.

-1.3 Effective Date
+2.3 Effective Date

-This Guideline comes into effect on the date of its issuance.
+These Instructions come into effect on the date of its issuance.